maxnut/GDMegaOverlay/README.md

 ## Credits

-[altalk23/HitboxVisualizer](https://github.com/altalk23/HitboxVisualizer) for the hitbox code (i converted it from geode to gd.h, corrected a bug and implemented them in the editor)
+[altalk23/HitboxVisualizer](https://github.com/altalk23/HitboxVisualizer) for the hitbox code, i simply corrected a bug and implemented them in the editor

 [matcool/ReplayBot](https://github.com/matcool/ReplayBot) internal recorder, i integrated my clickbot into it